GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-testing.md

 	}
 ```

 The @DirtiesContext will force the closing and destruction of the ApplicationContext at the end of this test.
-A new APplicationContext will be generated for the next test.
+A new ApplicationContext will be generated for the next test.

 ### Test Property Sources